 - We actively promote cultural or organic means (such as mulching, proper pruning or companion planting) to resolve pest/disease/nutrient deficiency/water problems and advocate chemicals only as a last result and only when used responsibly.

 - Our restaurant uses the highest quality ingredients most of which are sourced locally.
 All our chicken and eggs are free range.
 We use only Fair-trade and Rainforest Alliance certified coffee and tea.
-Many of the herbs we use are grown right here in the garden centre.
+Many of the herbs we use are grown at the garden centre.
 We are aware of the issues surrounding peat use and no longer stock peat bales.
-Neither do we recommend peat for any garden purpose.
-We stock a range of peat-free composts.

 - Most of our garden furniture, bird tables and timber products come from legal, sustainable sources and carry the FSC certificates.

-Since we opened in 2009, we have planted hundreds of trees as well as shrubs and herbaceous plants beneficial to wildlife.
-Our newly planted herbaceous border features bee/butterfly favourites.
+- Since we opened in 2009, we have planted many trees as well as shrubs and herbaceous plants beneficial to wildlife.
+Our much admired herbaceous border features bee and butterfly favourites.

 - We provide our customers with information on how they too can improve conditions for wildlife in their own gardens.

 - We label plants which are bee favourites.